 Your title is by default an <h1> tag.

-The H merely stands for Header and the 1 tells Google that this sucker is numero uno in the header tag department.
+The H merely stands for Heading and the 1 tells Google that this sucker is numero uno in the heading tag department.

 In other words, the <h1> tag tells Google, please look at this first.